Call to order: 01352 757777

 Insulin resistance limits the entry of glucose into the live rand muscle which then also limits the ability of these tissues to store the much-needed glycogen.
 This means when a laminitis-prone horse goes back into an exercise programme it can struggle to have enough reserves to maintain the level of energy and stamina needed for exercise on low sugar, low-starch, hay-orientated, high-fibre diet.

-The solution is to feed more concentrated carbohydrates but time this feeding when the body is most hungry to replenish glycogen reserves and not exceed the horse’s capacity to handle simple carbs as follows:
+The solution is to feed more concentrated carbohydrates with high digestible energy but time this feeding when the body is most hungry to replenish glycogen reserves and not exceed the horse’s capacity to handle simple carbs as follows:

 • Stick to your regular low sugar/starch bucket feed and hay otherwise.